WELCOME TO POND PLANTS ONLINE!

 Pond plants are essential for your water garden.
 Floating pond plants, Submerged pond plants, water lilies and bog plants are all essential in creating a balanced ecosystem in your pond.
 Refer to the instructions below for help in growing the plants we sell.
 Happy Water Gardening!

-PLANTING HARDY WATER LILIES - See picture below - Hardy water lilies have a starchy/almost wood like rhizome that grows out in one direction.
+: KEEP STEMS AND UNDERSIDES OF THE LILYPADS IN WATER AND OUT OF THE HOT SUN.
+When planting work in the shade so as not to dry out the leaves.
+Hardy water lilies have a starchy/almost wood like rhizome that grows out in one direction.
 There will be new growth at the end of the rhizome, this is referred to as the crown.
-Place the tuber at a 45 degree angle with the non-growing end against the side of the container.
+Place the tuber at a 45-degree angle with the non-growing end against the side of the container.
 Add 4 fertilizer tablets.
-Lilies are heavy feeders and should be fertilized every 2 weeks from the first month of your growing season until September 1st.
+Lilies are heavy feeders and should be fertilized every 2-3 weeks from the first month of your growing season until September 1st.
 Press the soil around the roots being careful not to cover the crown of the plant.
 It is better to plant lilies shallow 6 to 20 inches from the root to the surface, than to plant them too deep.
 DO NOT COVER THE PLANT WITH STONES OR GRAVEL.
-Large varieties can go as deep as 40” once established.
+Large varieties can go as deep as 36” once established.
 When placing lilies in the pond, keep them away from waterfalls and fountains as they prefer still water.
-In a natural earth pond, place them in the side of the slope, 1-3 feet deep and keep the crown exposed to the sun.
-Lilies do not grow with koi in nature, establish these young tender plants in a separate area before adding to ponds with large koi.
+In a natural earth pond, place them in the side of the slope, 1-2 feet deep and keep the crown exposed to the sun.
+Lilies do not grow with koi in nature, establish young plants in a separate area before adding to ponds with large koi.

-PLANTING TROPICAL WATER LILIES: - See picture below - Annual Water Lilies prefer the crown 6” to 28” below the water surface in as much sun as possible.
+KEEP STEMS AND UNDERSIDES OF THE LILYPADS IN WATER AND OUT OF THE HOT SUN.
+When planting work in the shade so as not to dry out the leaves.
+Annual Water Lilies prefer the crown 6” to 24” below the water surface in as much sun as possible.
 Make a mound of mud in the middle of the pot and around the sides of the mound push 4-6 fertilizer tablets into the mud.
-Tropical water lilies should be fertilized every two weeks throughout the growing season for best performance, use 4-6 tablets.
+Tropical water lilies should be fertilized every 2-3 weeks throughout the growing season for best performance, use 4-6 tablets.
 Place the lily in the middle of the pot and let the roots go down over the mound.
 Add mud to about 1" below the crown of the plant.
-Be careful to not cover the crown.
+Be careful not to cover the crown.
 DO NOT COVER THE PLANT WITH STONES.
 If the new leaves are smaller than the old leaves, it does not have enough food which will cause it to tuber and go dormant.
 Fertilize more if you notice that occurring.
 Place potted water lilies away from waterfalls and fountains.
-Lilies do not grow with Koi in nature, establish these young tender plants in a separate area before adding to ponds with large fish or Koi.
+Lilies do not grow with Koi in nature, establish in a separate area before adding to ponds with large fish or Koi.

 PLANTING BOG MARGINAL POND PLANTS - See picture below -

 Plant bog plants as you would tropical water lilies, again making sure you don't cover the crown of the plant.
-The bog plants are shipped in 2" net pots or bare-root.
+The bog plants are shipped in 2" net pots or bare root.
 If in a net pot, using a pair of scissors, carefully cut the net pot away and gently remove the plant, saving as many roots as possible.
-Place the plants in a shady area for them to adjust to the sun, wind and outdoor environment.
+Place the plants in a shady area for them to adjust to the sun, wind, and outdoor environment.
 Most, but not all bog plants, we consider having WET feet, but DRY ankles.
-Bog Plants after being planted in their new pots prefer moist soil until established and should only be in water deep enough to keep the soil moist.
+Bog Plants, after being planted in their new pots, prefer moist soil until established and should only be in water deep enough to keep the soil moist.
 Basically, roots in the water, foliage out of the water.
 Once they are established and growing heartily, the water above the top of the pot can be as deep as 1/2" to 3" depending on the size and variety of the plant.
 DO NOT PLANT IN GRAVEL OR COVER THE SOIL WITH ROCKS.
-There are mid-level bog plants which prefer deeper water such as Sweetflag, Thalia & Pickerel.

 PLANTING CONTAINERS & PLANTING MEDIA